-- · Minimizing loss of life or injury, - Minimizing damage to property, - Meet the vital human service needs of students and employees during and after a situation, - Protect documents and records, - Restore regular operations of the university as quickly as possible, - Communicate accurate facts to constituents and the public, and - Ensure that the university's response is timely, effective, responsible and compassionate and is perceived as such.
+- · Minimizing loss of life or injury, - · Minimizing damage to property, - Meet the vital human service needs of students and employees during and after a situation. - Protect documents and records, - Restore regular operations of the university as quickly as possible, - · Communicate accurate facts to constituents and the public, and - Ensure that the university's response is timely, effective, responsible and compassionate.